AbhishekMZ/Travel_Agent_Chatbot/README.md

 User: 1
 Bot: [Shows available flights]
 Would you also like to check hotels?
 What's your budget per night? (in Rs.)

-User: start over
-Bot: Let's start a new search!
-Where would you like to travel?
 ```

-### Start Over Feature

-The chatbot includes a convenient "start over" feature that allows users to:
-- Reset the current conversation at any point
-- Clear all previous context and history
-- Start a fresh search immediately
-- Maintain a clean state for accurate recommendations

-You can trigger this feature by typing:
-- "start over"
-- "restart"
-- "new search"

 ## Project Structure